April 22 – 29, 2018

 Parallel to the Youth Encounter, professionals from the PLATFORM shift+ partner theatres met near to Fórli to continue working on their final productions/events.
 In order to give them an opportunity to exchange ideas with young people, they spent one day together.
 The professionals shared the status of their productions with them and also came to see young people’s final production on the last evening.

-Young people from different partner cities come together to participate in workshops, artistic collaborations, digital technology explorations and creative connections with the local community, all under professional guidance.
-The final result will be presented to a public local audience and globally across the Internet.
+Later in the year, in Autumn, young people from different partner cities come together at La Friche in Marseille, organized by Theatre Massalia.
+They participated in workshops, artistic collaborations, digital technology explorations and creative connections with the local community, all under professional guidance.
+The final result was presented to a public local audience